E-ISSN 2536-9520 | ISSN 1110-2047

 Kigelia Africana Stem Bark Extract Treatment Reverses Type 1 Model of Experimental Diabetes and Associated Reproductive Impairments in Male Wistar Rats

-Aminat O. Ogunfowora, Shakiru A. Salami, Odunayo M. Olumide, Ibiyemi I. Olatunji-Bello, Hussein M. Salahdeen.
+Aminat O. Ogunfowora, Shakiru A. Salami, Odunayo M. Olumide, Ibiyemi I. Olatunji-bello, Hussein M. Salahdeen.

 Abstract